Emirates has one of the world's most generous baggage policies.

-Find the exact details of your baggage allowances for your upcoming trip by visiting Manage your booking, or by checking the baggage allowance printed on your ticket.
+Find the exact details of your baggage allowance for your upcoming trip by visiting Manage your booking, or by checking the baggage allowance printed on your ticket.

 Your checked baggage allowance depends on your route and fare type.

-If you're travelling to or from Africa, you can check in one or two 23kg bags in Economy Class and Premium Economy, or two 32kg bags in Business Class and First Class.
+If you're travelling to or from Africa, you can check in two 23kg bags in Economy, or two 32kg bags in Business Class and First Class.
 Find the exact details of your baggage allowance for your upcoming trip by visiting Manage your booking, or by checking the baggage allowance printed on your ticket.